Take 'Em On Tony Canham

 Chris Dale, Phil Boyer, Dick Hewitt, Mick Mahon, Albert Johanneson, Tommy Henderson, Don Burluraux, Alan Murray, Dennis Wann, Richie Taylor, Ian Butler, Phil Taylor, Barry Lyons, Eric McMordie, Derek Downing, Gordon Staniforth, Chris Galvin, Ian McDonald, Jimmy Walsh, Billy McGhie, Alan Waldron, Bobby Hosker, John Bentham, Gary Ford, Brian Pollard, Alan Pearce, Gary Nicholson, John Lowey, Gary Himsworth, Gary Howlett, Wayne Hall and Kevin Dixon.
+These are just some of the players I have seen either wearing the number 11 shirt or patrolling the left wing in my first 30 years of watching York City.

 Many of the names I had just about forgotten about.
 A few went onto greater things, but none gave me as much pleasure as Tony Canham, who in his 10th and testimonial season at Bootham Crescent is still giving me, and I'm sure many City supporters, as much pleasure as ever.
 He may not have quite as much pace as he once had, but still, put the ball on his foot and he is off.
 Defenders still find it as hard as ever to dispossess him, at the end of his runs, the shot can still be lethal.